 I met a charming young woman there, we weren’t lovers, but we greatly enjoyed each other’s company.
 She spoke passable English.
 We would travel around the city and she would explain what people were doing and answer my questions about customs and habits.
 She also helped greatly when I needed some obscure part for the boat, she could translate for me.
 Her name was Lai-Fan, and wherever she is today I wish her well.
 She had a laugh like the sound of falling water.
 We had good times.

 We needed to get the boat hauled out of the water and the bottom painted.
 So we cranked up the anchor for the first of many times during the entire voyage and moved the boat around to the back side of Hong Kong island.
-We motored to Aberdeen, the fishing port where lots of people live afloat, on the Chinese sailboats called “junks”.
+We motored to Aberdeen, the fishing port where thousands of people live afloat, on the Chinese sailboats called “junks”.

 In Aberdeen, as shown in the photo above, rows and rows of junks floated with families living on board most of them.
 Many of them went out fishing, but others were just residences, or floating restaurants, or storehouses, or whorehouses, or who knows what … I never went there at night, and not much during the day.
 A long string of Chinese boats moored side to side seemed like the kind of place where it would be easy for a gringo to disappear.